 Ross Hannaford is one of Australia’s most diverse and talented musical theatre performers teachers and directors.
 Currently teaching at the Melbourne universities VCA.
 Most recently he tackled the role of Resident Director on CATS International.
-Most recently he played the roles of Princeton & Rod in the Australian tour of Avenue Q.“Hannaford has excellent comic instinct as well as a touching sincerity” – Daily Review.
+Previously he played the roles of Princeton & Rod in the Australian tour of Avenue Q.“Hannaford has excellent comic instinct as well as a touching sincerity” – Daily Review.
 Earlier in 2016 he played the role of Skimbleshanks in Andrew Lloyd Webbers new Production of Cats – The delightful, genuine triple threat of Ross Hannaford’s Skimbleshanks” – The Age.

 2015 saw Ross receive a Green Room Award Nomination in Victorian Operas production of Sweeney Todd as Tobias Ragg “Ross Hannaford sings the orphan boy with dexterity, restraint and purity of tone” – The Age.

 A career highlight for Ross was obtaining the coveted role of Paul in the Australian tour of A Chorus Line – “Ross Hannaford as Paul was Heartbreaking” – Sydney Morning Herald.

 2014 saw Ross complete the world premiere of two musicals, James in the star studded Beyond Desire for The Hayes Theatre Company and the highly anticipated King Kong the musical for Global Creatures.